grant guidelinesdoctoralindividualinstitutionallibraryfaqs

 2011/2012

-• Seokwan Choi -- UC Santa Barbara: “Fashioning Identities in Late Ming Portraits: Zeng Jing (1564-1647) and the Literati of Late Ming Jiangnan”
+• Seokwan Choi, University of California, Santa Barbara -- “Fashioning Identities in Late Ming Portraits: Zeng Jing (1564–1647) and the Literati of Late Ming Jiangnan”

 2010/2011